Improving Quantum Computation by Optimized Qubit Routing: An Analysis of the Token Allocation Problem

 \subsection{Algorithmic Enhancements for Large Instances}

 To keep the size of Model~\eqref{eq:edgemodel} tractable for larger hardware graphs and quantum circuits, we describe two heuristic methods for eliminating variables, which means that both methods may in principle lead to suboptimal solutions.
-However, our numerical tests show no or only marginal suboptimality together with a significant reduction in computation time.
 The number of flow variables is decreased by either removing edges from the time-expanded graph~$G$ or by removing logical qubits not participating in two-qubit gates.

 \paragraph{Limiting Distance.}